-Homestead Hack: Easy Baking Measurement Reminders
+Homestead Hack: Using Old Buttons As Baking Measurement Reminders

 by Texas Homesteader ~

-When baking I’d often stop and ask myself “Was that 4 cups of flour or 5 that I just dumped into the bowl?”
+When baking bread I’d often stop and ask myself “Was that 4 cups of flour or 5 that I just dumped into the bowl?”
 But NO MORE!
-Check out this measurement reminder Homestead Hack.
+Check out this simple measurement reminder Homestead Hack.

 Keeping Track When Doubling A Recipe